Net Zero Transport

 Developing approaches for the financing and delivery of EV charging infrastructure

-Scottish Government has set ambitious climate targets, with a statutory requirement to achieve a 75% reduction in greenhouse gas emissions by 2030 and Net Zero by 2045.
+Scottish Government has set an ambitious climate target to be Net Zero by 2045.

 The transport sector is currently the greatest contributor to emissions with road transport responsible for the largest share.